 KEEP IT LIKE A SECRET In Camera Lucida, Roland Barthes described the photograph as “a temporal hallucination; so to speak, a modest shared hallucination (on the one hand ‘it is not there,’ on the other ‘but it has indeed been’): a mad image, chafed by reality.”
 I’m increasingly interested in this mad image, truncated and isolated from time and place, extracted from its source, and fastened to a new unreality.
-A wonderful conflict arises when a mechanical instrument -- a “clock for seeing” -- is used to produce an abstract or ambiguous metaphor for what may have been but also was.
+A wonderful conflict arises when a mechanical instrument -- a “clock for seeing” -- is used to create an abstract or ambiguous metaphor for what may have been but also was.
 This body of work is comprised of characters and scenes that I feel best present a notion of dreaming.
 Fantasies, signifiers, and spectacle unfold at random while we sleep, or at least without respect for the context of our waking thoughts.
-In this way, the mad image can connect to a personal existence, to be held close, or only whispered like a secret. * This series was exhibited as part of PhotoNOLA festival during the month of December 2012.
-For more information, please see the festival website here.
+In this way, the mad image can connect to a personal existence, to be held close, or only whispered like a secret.